Migrating Between Codex, Cursor, and Claude Code

 # 2. Add boundaries for autonomous operation## Boundaries- Do not modify files in migrations/ that have already been applied- Do not delete test files- Do not change environment variable names without updating .env.example- Do not install new dependencies without explicit instruction

-# 3. Remove interactive instructions# DELETE: "Ask for clarification if requirements are ambiguous"# DELETE: "Use /think for complex decisions"# Codex cannot ask questions mid-task -- it must work with what it has
+# 3. Remove interactive instructions# DELETE: "Ask for clarification if requirements are ambiguous"# DELETE: "Use extended-thinking keywords for complex decisions"# Codex cannot ask questions mid-task -- it must work with what it has

 # 4. Be more explicit about patterns# Instead of "follow our component pattern", show the exact pattern:## Component PatternEvery new component must follow this structure:```tsxinterface ComponentNameProps { // props here}export function ComponentName({ ...props }: ComponentNameProps) { // implementation}```From .cursor/rules/ to CLAUDE.md or AGENTS.md